Important legal information

 - be informed how your information is used in relation to automated decision making which has a legal effect on or otherwise significantly affects you.

-Please note that if you withdraw your consent for the future processing of your information we may be unable to send you some marketing communications or information regarding events sponsored by Janus Henderson.
+Please note that if you withdraw your consent for the future processing of your information we may be unable to send you some marketing communications or information regarding events provided by Steps to Investing.
 Additionally note, when we send you marketing, you will always be provided with an option to unsubscribe or opt out of receiving further marketing from us.

 In the EU, you have the right to complain to the data protection regulator in your jurisdiction.
-As our European headquarters are in the UK, you can also contact the Information Commissioner’s Office which enforces data protection laws: https://ico.org.uk/.
+As we are a UK business, you can also contact the Information Commissioner’s Office which enforces data protection laws: https://ico.org.uk/.

 6. Storage, transfers and retention